macbuse/WRITING/life.md

 incontinent  years
 are deemed to be worth more than the combined wealth of nations.
 A century ago the youth of Europe were mown down on muddy battlefields in the defense of their fellow countrymen and common ideals.
-Fields of crosses attest to their sacrifice.
-What will they erect as a monument to the ruined lives this time?
+Fields of crosses stand honoring their sacrifice.
+What will be erected as a monument to the spoiled lives this time?

 Stern faces in white coats tell us that there was no other humane option.
 Their oaths demand that they protect life and we must all, no matter what our profession or vocation, renounce our common rights that they might respect their sacred vows.
 So we did but for what?
-The angel of death passed by and carried off many souls, but were they not those whose time was already almost at hand.
+The angel of death passed by and swept off with many souls, but were they not those whose time was already almost at hand?